paulereece/k12flashcards/ProjectSummary.md

 # Project Summary

 ## Overview
 K12 Flashcards is a web application for teachers and students to manage, assign, and study flashcards.
-The project is currently migrating from Supabase (for database and authentication) to Neon (Postgres database) and Auth0 (authentication).
+The project is currently migrated from Supabase (for database and authentication) to Neon (Postgres database) and Auth0 (authentication), and is now deployed on Render (not Vercel).

 ### Authentication Philosophy
 - The system supports two types of users: teachers (who use Auth0 for secure login) and students (who use teacher-managed accounts, not Auth0).